unhammer/DivvunPublicTenders/TenderAdmin.md

 It is possible to submit offers for a single subproject, or some subprojects, but see the note under *Selection criteria*.

+The Divvun group can — at its own sole discretion — decide to not purchase a given subproject from any tenderer.
+The final set of subprojects to actually go forward with is decided single-handedly by the Divvun group.

 ## Announcement area

 In all of EU/EEA.